elmahio/documentation/docs/logging-to-elmah-io-from-blazor.md

 !!! note
     The `AddElmahIo` mehtod without parameters was introduced in `Elmah.Io.Blazor.Wasm` v5 package.
 For earlier versions, provide empty options like this: `builder.Logging.AddElmahIo(options => {});`

-## Blazor (United) App

-.NET 8 introduces a new approach to developing Blazor applications, formerly known as Blazor United.
-We have started experimenting a bit with Blazor Apps which have the option of rendering both server-side and client-side from within the same Blazor application.
-As shown in the sections above, using server-side rendering needs `Elmah.Io.Extensions.Logging` while client-side rendering needs `Elmah.Io.Blazor.Wasm`.
-You cannot have both packages installed and configured in the same project so you need to stick to one of them for Blazor (United) Apps.
-Since the `Elmah.Io.Extensions.Logging` package doesn't work with Blazor WebAssembly, we recommend installing the `Elmah.Io.Blazor.Wasm` package if you want to log from both server-side and client-side.
-Once the new Blazor App framework matures, we will probably consolidate features from both packages into an `Elmah.Io.Blazor` package or similar.